Hidden ROI Benefits During Restructure

 Which Outplacement Scenario Will You Find Yourself In?

 As companies restructure, it’s natural for budgets to tighten.
-This might make outplacement services seem an unnecessary spend, however making the investment reaps ROI in multiple areas.
-“By offering outplacement support to your exiting employees, your company demonstrates your commitment to your people,” says Fred Schwarcz, Vice President of People Solutions at IMPACT Group.
+This might make outplacement support seem an unnecessary spend.
+However making the investment reaps ROI in multiple areas.
+“By offering outplacement support to your exiting employees, your company demonstrates your commitment to your people,” says Bridget Quinn Kadolph, Vice President of People Solutions at IMPACT Group.
 “This establishes trust with your remaining staff and protects your brand in the community during major changes.”

 A lifeline of support for everyone involved – managers, separated employees, and remaining employees – has the power to change the outcome of a difficult situation.
 Consider these two scenarios: